-BUTTERFLY BUSHES
+BLUEBERRIES

 Your plants have been shipped to you in pots.
-We urge you to remove them from the shipping box and plant them as soon as possible.
-Should planting be delayed due to weather or other unforeseen circumstances, roll the plastic bag down around each plant and place them near a bright window or other sunny location.
-Keep them well-watered in their pots until permanently planted.
-Once planted, they begin setting roots and, as the weather warms, begin showing new growth.
-Please plant as soon as possible, provide reasonable care and be patient.
-The foliage on potted plants may appear slightly wilted or yellow upon arrival.
-This is due to the stress of shipping and is usually nothing to worry about.
-Water the plant thoroughly, place it in a shady location and remove any foliage that does not recover.
+Please remove the plants from the packaging right away and plant them as soon as possible following the planting instructions below.
+If it is not possible to plant them right away, follow these important steps:

+- 1. Roll the plastic down around each plant and place them in a sunny location. - 2.
+Keep the plants well watered.

+Note: Some leaves may appear wilted or yellow upon arrival.
+This is due to the stress of shipping and is nothing to worry about.
+Water the plant and let it recover for few days, then gently remove any foliage that does not recover to allow for new growth.